rb7373/fix-app/README.md

 ### Tech

-FixApp uses a number of open source projects to work properly:
+Fix uses a number of open source projects to work properly:

 * [AngularJS] - HTML enhanced for web apps!
 * [Angular Material] - An implementation of Material Design in Angular.js.